Thomas Edison: Telegraphy

-Group photo taken as a postcard of the employees in front on the factory at Edison's Newark Factory on Ward St in 1873.
-The trees are bare and the surrounding buildings are much smaller.
-Edison is visible peaking out of fourth floor window.
-He wrote that he was too busy working to come downstairs.
+Group photo taken as a postcard of the employees in front of the factory at Edison's Newark Factory on Ward St in 1873.
+Edison is visible peeking out of the fourth floor window; he wrote that he was too busy working to come downstairs.

 Edison moved to New York City in 1869.
-One of his mentors during those early years was a fellow telegrapher, Franklin Leonard Pope, who allowed the impoverished young Edison to live and work in the basement of his Elizabeth, New Jersey, home while Edison worked for Samuel Laws at the Gold Indicator Company.
+Among his early mentors was Franklin Leonard Pope a fellow telegrapher.
+He allowed the impoverished young Edison to live and work in the basement of his Elizabeth, New Jersey, home while Edison was employed by Samuel Laws at the Gold Indicator Company.
 Pope and Edison founded their own company in October 1869, working as electrical engineers.
 Edison attracted wealthy and connected investors.
+(Note: Such as Western Union.)
 With the money, they hired fifty employees within a few months and opened a larger shop in Newark, New Jersey.
-The company made money by renting out telegraph lines.
-To win business, they manufactured machines to record telegraphs and typewriters that printed directly to the wire.
-Edison strictly regulated his employees’ work and efficiency while trying many experiments.
+The company rented out telegraph lines.
+To win business, they manufactured machines to record telegraphs and typewriters capable of printing directly to the wire.
+Edison strictly regulated his employees' productivity while endlessly experimenting.

-Edison enrolled in a chemistry course at The Cooper Union for the Advancement of Science and Art to support his work on a new telegraphy system with Charles Batchelor.
-This appears to have been his only enrollment in courses at an institution of higher learning.
-At the factory, Edison and Batchelor collaborated fervently; their notebooks jointly signed "E&B" contain near constant experimentation with improvement to the telegraph.
+To support his work on a new telegraphy system with Charles Batchelor, Edison enrolled in a chemistry course at the Cooper Union.
+It was his only enrollment in courses at an institution of higher learning.
+At the factory, Edison and Batchelor collaborated fervently; their notebooks jointly signed "E&B" contain near-constant experimentation with improvements to the telegraph.

-Edison grew the company to a few hundred employees, and in 1874, received $30,000 for inventing the first telegraph which could simultaneously transmit four messages through a single wire.
-With the money, Edison invested in the Port Huron street railway which was owned his brother William Pitt.
+Edison grew the company to a few hundred employees, and in 1874, received $30,000 for the quadruplex telegraph, the first device that could simultaneously transmit four messages over a single wire.
+Until then, Edison had struggled to meet his financial obligations and had narrowly avoided foreclosure on multiple occasions.
+With the money, Edison invested in the Port Huron street railway, which was owned by his brother William Pitt.
 He expanded his own business, and he hired his young nephew and father.